All news articles

 The deployment of AI agents into the workplace has sparked fresh questions and concerns about ethical oversight and the security of millions of jobs.
 Experts warn that current safeguards may fall short of protecting workers and consumers alike unless governments choose to step in to implement regulations.

-Vishesh Mistry is Lead AI Scientist at TECH5, a technology company dedicated to the development of biometric and identity management solutions.
+Vishesh Mistry is the Senior AI Scientist at TECH5, a technology company dedicated to the development of biometric and identity management solutions.
 We caught up with him to discuss the most pressing questions being asked about our future with AI agents.

 Accountability gap: Mistry starts off with a striking question about accountability: "Who is to blame if the agent commits an unethical or illegal act?
 If such an agent misfiles taxes, violates laws such as GDPR, or fails to approve claims of legit individuals, accountability will be an issue and will require AI governance frameworks.”